cadventuresentertainment/minecraft-datapacks/README.md

-# minecraft-datapacks
+# Minecraft Datapacks
-A compilation of custom datapacks for Minecraft.
+This repository is a compilation of custom datapacks for Minecraft.
+Each pack will contain what version it is for in its mcmeta file.